The-Marcy-Lab-School/7-0-0-intro-react/README.md

 }
 ```

-We can add style by using the `className` property.
+We can add style by using the `className` attribute.
+Note that we aren't using `class`.
+In React, many of the HTML attributes that we've grown accustomed to will have _slightly_ different names.

 ```jsx
 const Message = () => {